-- Requests for additional educational need provision or statutory assessment would normally be made by schools following input at school SEN support as outlined in the Special Educational Needs Code of Practice (2014). - Requests for statutory assessment can also be made by parents - Referrals can also be made by other agencies e.g. Social Services or Health.
+- Requests for additional educational need provision or statutory assessment would normally be made by schools following input at school SEN support as outlined in the Special Educational Needs Code of Practice (2014). - Requests for statutory assessment can also be made by parents. - Referrals can also be made by other agencies e.g. Social Services or Health.
 However, this would normally be where a child is under school age and/or has complex needs.

 If you have any questions about any issues in relation to process or any other matter that you think we can help with do not hesitate to contact any of the team who will be happy to help.
-We can be contacted on 0191 643 8685 or 8684.
+Please contact telephone number: (0191) 643 8685/8684.